mquinz/sbox_ldbc/queries/ldbc_queries.md

 ```

-### Interactive-Delete-4
+## Interactive-Delete-4
 Remove forum and its content

 ### Description
 Remove a Forum and all of the comments to Posts in that Forum.

 This is potentially huge operation for very popular forums with millions of comments.
 That could easily result in OOM conditions.
-If that becomes the situation, use an APOC Periodic Iterate call to batch the operations.
-Iterate on the posts and create a batch that recursively deletes the comments and their replies.
+If that becomes the situation, use the Call In Transaction batching technique along with a reasonable size for the number of records in a batch.

 The original query is somewhat odd because it finds the Forum and all of the Posts to that Forum and (recursively) finds all of the Comments to those Posts, but it only deletes the Forum and the Comments while leaving the Posts as potential orphans.